DataCurationNetwork/data-primers/SPSSDataCurationPrimer.md

 **Examples below link to study in the iCPSR which offers SPSS as a download option.**

-  1.United States.
+  - United States.
 Bureau of Justice Statistics.
 Survey of Inmates in State and Federal Correctional Facilities, [United States], 2004.
 Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributer], 2018-12-19. [https://doi.org/10.3886/ICPSR0472.v5](https://doi.org/10.3886/ICPSR0472.v5)

-  2.Cohen, Deborah (Deborah Ann).
+  - Cohen, Deborah (Deborah Ann).
 Evaluation of the Balance Calories Initiative, 2016 Baseline, Alabama and Mississippi.
 Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributer], 2018-12-17. [https://doi.org/10.3886/ICPSR37110.v1](https://doi.org/10.3886/ICPSR37110.v1)

 # Start the Conversation Broad Questions and Clarifications on Research Data